 Crossroads Community Church was so named after a season of prayer and reflection.
 It was hoped that Crossroads would be a people who would intersect the life of Chilliwack with the way of Christ AND that it would be a community where people could find healing and hope in Christ when they came to crossroads in their lives.
 By God’s grace, Crossroads has been both; and we continue to worship together and to reach out to each other, our community, and the world.

-After the Epps felt God was ending their time as pastor, the church moved into a time of transition and after about a year called Rob and Jackie Ayer as their new pastor couple.
+After the Epps felt God was ending their time as pastor, the church moved into a time of transition under and after about a year called Rob and Jackie Ayer as their new pastor couple.
 Under Rob’s leadership the congregation continued to focus on the community with a strong focus on ministry partnerships.
-In early 2019 Rob felt his 15 years of shepherding Crossroads Church was drawing to a close.
-Rob resigned effective the end of June, when we brought in a transitional leader to help prepare us for a new beginning.
+Rob served for 15 years and resigned in 2019.
+Once again Crossroads went through a period of transition, that was lengthened by the COVID pandemic, but at the start of 2021 Gerry and Elaine Binnema were called to lead Crossroads through its next chapter.